 There is a great deal of context in this story.
 It shows how important context is.

-What I have found out in the past year of genealogical research is that there were two brothers from a small village in northern Germany.
-They, and many other young men from the area, were conscripted into the military by their Prince and given to the British to fight for the English Crown (the German prince was probably one related to the House of Hanover) in the American Revolutionary War.
+What I have found out in the past year of genealogical research is that a man from a small village in northern Germany was conscripted into the military by his Prince and given to the British to fight for the English Crown (the German prince was probably one related to the House of Hanover) in the American Revolutionary War.
 Other German soldiers enlisted but conscripts were taken when needed.

 From Hessian Soldier to Me in 8 Generations

 The part of the story about the horses?
 Who knows.
-Perhaps the boys were on their way to sell the horses when conscripted.
-Perhaps that was the story changed so as to not be incriminating.
+Perhaps the boy was on his way to sell the horses when conscripted.
+Or perhaps one of the other Hille boys on that transport ship was a brother.
+Perhaps the story changed so as to not be incriminating.
 Or maybe it is a mixture.
 But without that oral narrative in my family, I would not have known to search ship records after finding Jacob listed in the last will and testament of Friedrich.

 There is more, but that is for another day.